 Most cities and most towns across the UK are served by large 'main' transmitters.
 These are large structures which send TV signals to many millions of households.
 Areas that can’t be covered by a main transmitter (for example where a hill blocks the signal) are normally served by smaller ‘relay’ transmitters.

 Main transmitters broadcast a larger number of channels compared to relay transmitters.
 All transmitters carry the most popular channels.

 How can I get Freeview?

 To get Freeview, you need an aerial in good condition, pointing in the right direction towards a transmitter.
-You can find out where your nearest transmitter is by putting your postcode in our Freeview Checker.
+You can find out where your nearest transmitter is by putting your postcode in our Detailed transmitter checker.

 In nearly all cases, when you tune your TV or recorder, your aerial will pick up signals from only one transmitter with the correct channels and appropriate regional variations.
 However, there may sometimes be issues.

 Below are the most common issues and how to deal with them.

 Sometimes the coverage of two or more transmitters can overlap, which means your aerial might pick up multiple signals.
 If this is the case, you may be getting the wrong regional channels.